JrStarlord/CIS_410---P2_HauntedJaunt/README.md

 Struggles:
     were that we were trying to use the Gargoyle flashlight thing as a proximity color element but I realized late that how the Gargoyle is colored, my method only replaced the stone material layer and made the whole thing blue, and never changed the color of the light.

+    Looking closer we need to access and change the emission color of the material not the render color.

 Currently I am trying to see if I can have the directional light change color based on anything, with mixed success.

 Particle effect: